 If any food raises the pulse by 12 beats per minute, it indicates you have a reactive substance in your body.
 The higher the difference in the pulse rate, the higher the sensitivity (some foods can cause the pulse to double).
 If there is no reaction you can try other foods later and throughout the day.
 If you get a reaction don’t try another food until your pulse goes back to normal.

 You may find initially that you get a reaction to almost everything you test.
 This means that your liver, gut and immune system are stressed and you may need to be on the low reactive foods for much longer than a few days.

 Some people can take weeks to clear the build-up of specific foods.
 With my clients who have used this method, some can take two weeks to settle down from dairy and up to two years with gluten foods.
 Some can never go back to the foods they once loved as they stay reactive.

 There is a proviso that if you become stressed or emotional between pulse testing, the readings can be affected as your pulse may rise.
-In other words, when I refer to a resting pulse rate, that means all readings are done at consistent resting states.
+When I refer to a resting pulse rate, that means all readings are done at consistent resting states.

 Note: There are several allergy testing methods considered to be ‘unproven’, which means they have not been scientifically validated.
 These include cytotoxic food testing, kinesiology, vega testing, other electrodermal testing, reflexology, hair analysis and pulse testing.

 Although I have described pulse testing, please note that there is no scientific validation of its accuracy.
 I include it as a possible helpful tool, particularly if you feel you have had a reaction to a food or substance soon after eating it.